jhoestje/rag_langchain_document/SpringBatchPgaiApp/README.md

    - Detect new files
    - Process each file in its own Spring Batch job
    - Store document content and metadata in PostgreSQL
-   - Move processed files to the output directory
+   - Move processed files to the output directory if successful
+   - Move failed files to the failed directory if processing fails

 ## Features